 HOW DO MARRIED COUPLES DEAL WITH THE AFTERMATH OF INFIDELITY?

-Trust can be an issue between married partners even when there has been no actual infidelity.
-This lack of trust might have been caused by actual untrustworthy behaviour (such as engaging in intimate discussions in internet chatrooms), or by imagined behaviour (such as having a close friend who is of the opposite sex).
+Lack of trust and jealousy can be an issue between married partners even when there has been no actual infidelity.
+This lack of trust might have been caused by actual untrustworthy behaviour, or by imagined behaviour.
 Sometimes a lack of trust can be an issue which is brought to the marriage as a result of one party’s personality and/or previous experiences, and not as a result of anything the other person has actually done.
-A common example is the situation where a wife feels distrustful of her husband because she was a victim of infidelity in a previous relationship.
-This type of distrust can be very destructive in a marriage, leading to unfounded accusations, neediness, controlling behaviour, lack of intimacy and frustration.
+This type of distrust and jealousy can be very destructive in a marriage, leading to rifts in the relationship, controlling behaviour, and in extreme circumstances, even violence (2).

 MY SPOUSE AND I ARE CONSTANTLY ARGUING

 Arguments and tensions are common within marriages and romantic relationships due to the interdependent nature of these relationships (3).
 Sometimes married couples find themselves in a spiral where arguments are rife.
 Whilst these arguments might be over trivial things, like leaving out the butter or forgetting to set the alarm, the underlying causes of the bickering can generally be traced to more significant and more meaningful frustrations or misunderstandings between a married couple.
 Marriage counselling can help a couple to become aware of these underlying needs and to better respond to them.

 A deeper understanding and empathy for each other’s issues helps to restore intimacy between a married couple and greatly reduces the need for an argument.
 Marriage Counsellors will also teach improved communication skills so that arguments are less likely to occur.